Cleveland High School

 • Some colleges will accept your ACT, SAT, or high school transcript for placement in lieu of the placement test.
 Check the college websites for more information.

-Enroll in Running Start
+Cleveland HS How to Enroll in Running Start

 1. Review the Running Start materials provided on this page